-Marine Biology.
+205. Marine Biology.

 A general survey of the invertebrates, vertebrates, and marine plants as communities with emphasis on local examples of these principal groups.
 Lectures, laboratory, and field work are included.
 Prerequisites: general biology and permission of instructor.
 Six quarter hours-undergraduate credit.

-Marine Invertebrate Zoology I. A survey from Protozoa through Mollusca with emphasis on local forms.
+401. Marine Invertebrate Zoology I.

+A survey from Protozoa through Mollusca with emphasis on local forms.
 This study covers taxonomy, life cycles, ecology and evolution.
 Lecture, laboratory and field work are included.
 Six quarter hours-undergraduate and graduate credit.

-Marine Invertebrate Zoology II.
+402. Marine Invertebrate Zoology II.

 A continuation of Marine Invertebrate Zoology I. Annelida through the Protochordata will be studied in lecture, laboratory and field trips.
-Prerequisites: Marine Invertebrate Zoology I. Six quarter hours-advanced undergraduate and graduate credit.
+Prerequisites: Marine Invertebrate Zoology I. Six quarter hours- advanced undergraduate and graduate credit.

-Marine Botany.
+405. Marine Botany.

 A general survey of marine algae, vascular and nonvascular plants associated with marine environment.
 Prerequisites: general biology and permission of instructor.
 Six quarter hours-advanced undergraduate and graduate credit.

-Marine Geology.
+410. Marine Geology.

 Sampling techniques, laboratory analysis of sediments, application of the research process to problems in identifying sedimentary environments, topography, sediments, and history of the world oceans.
 Lecture, laboratory, and field work are included.
 Prerequisites: physical geology and permission of instructor.
 Six quarter hours-advanced undergraduate and graduate credit.

-Marine Environmental Science.
-Designed for teachers, but open to upper-level undergraduate and graduate students.
+415. Marine Environmental Science.

+Designed for teachers, but open to upperlevel undergraduate and graduate students.
 Basic principals of ecology, techniques of laboratory and field studies, sources and control measures of pollution included.
 No prerequisites.
 Four and one-half quarter hours-advanced undergraduate and graduate credit.

-Marine Technical Methods I. An introduction to instruments and procedures normally utilized aboard a marine research vessel.
+422. Marine Technical Methods II.

+An introduction to the laboratory methodology associated with the usual chemical parameters of "nutrient analysis."
 Prerequisite: permission of instructor.
-Three quarter hours-Advanced undergraduate and graduate credit.
+Three quarter hours-advanced undergraduate and graduate credit.

-Marine Ecology.
+430. Marine Ecology.

 Bioenergetics, community structure, population dynamics, predation, competition, and speciation in marine ecosystems are studied.
 Students who have not previously had marine courses may enroll.
 Prerequisites: general biology, general chemistry, general physics, and permission of instructor.
 Six quarter hours-advanced undergraduate and graduate credit.

-Marine Vertebrate Zoology.
+440. Marine Vertebrate Zoology.

 A study of marine fishes, reptiles, and mammals, with an in-depth, comprehensive treatment of their systematics, zoogeography, and ecology.
 Prerequisites: general biology and permission of instructor.
 Six quarter hours-advanced undergraduate and graduate credit.